דלג לתוכן הראשי

 • Limited chocolate and desserts: How to stay healthy without a reward?

-Tip: Don't stop these groups entirely.
+Tip: Don't stop these groups completely.
 Just limit them.
 Instead of steak 5 times a week, twice.
 Instead of pizza every night, once a week.
 Sustainable change is more important than drastic change.

 Study Limitations